MasterOfMastersDestoyerOfWorlds/KriegEterna/web/content/compendium/cavalry2.md

 ---
 title: "Cavalry"
 description: 'Krieg Eterna'
-layout: single
+layout: card
-tags: ['Cavalry', 'Melee']
+tags: ['Base Set', 'Cavalry', 'Melee']
 ---
 {{<card-detail-page title="Calvary2" artwork="Charge of the 4th Hussars at the battle of Friedland by Édouard Detaille  (1891)" />}}